Posted by: James D. Maxon | February 6, 2009

 Many years later, my mother found this story in book format.
-At first I didn’t want any part of it, because a book could never be as good as the movie, but my mother kept on insisting so I finally broke down and brought myself to read it for myself.
-Let me just say that this was the beginning of my love for German author, Michael Ende’s writings (who sadly passed away in 1995).
+At first I didn’t want any part of it; I thought the book could never be as good as the movie, but my mother kept on insisting, so I finally broke down and read it.
+Let me just say that this was the beginning of my love for [German author] Michael Ende’s writings (who sadly passed away in 1995).

-Not only was the story much better than the movie, it was much longer too.
-The first movie barely covers the first half of the book, and even though there were two other movies made, an attempt at a cartoon, and a TV series for younger children, they did not do the story justice.
+Not only was the book much better, it was longer, too.
+The first movie barely covered the first half of the book, and even though there were two other movies made, an attempt at a cartoon, and a TV series for younger children, they did not do the story justice.

-It’s interesting to note too, that Michael Ende hated the movie.
-He unknowingly lost film rights when he signed a contract for the book many years ago, and so he didn’t have any say in how they produced it.
-After seeing how far from the book it truly is, I understand Ende’s criticism, but had it never made it onto the big screen I would not have experienced the joy of his original tale.
+It’s interesting to note that Michael Ende hated the movie.
+He unknowingly lost film rights when he signed a contract for the book, and so he didn’t have any say with how they produced it.
+After seeing how different the book truly is, I understand Ende’s criticism, but had it not been for the movie, I’d have never known about the book.
+So I ‘m happy with both.

 Story overview:

-A chubby boy (unlike in the movie) named Bastian wanders into a small antique bookstore where he meets the mysterious owner.
-Bastian sees a book called, “The Neverending Story”, which the man insists is not for sale (and not for him), but a strong yearning to read it forces Bastian’s hand and he takes it when the man isn’t looking.
+A chubby boy (unlike in the movie)—named Bastian—wanders into a small antique bookstore where he meets the mysterious owner.
+Bastian sees a book called “The Neverending Story,” which the man insists is not for sale (and not for him), but a strong yearning to read forces Bastian’s hand and he takes the book home.

-Bastian reads of the adventures of Atreyu (also incorrectly depicted in the movie as he is actually green), who searches to find an answer to this “Nothing” that is destroying the land of Fantasia.
-During his quest, Atreyu meets many interesting characters and eventually finds that the answer to the problem is for a human child to give the Childlike Empress a new name.
-To his astonishment, Bastian finds that this child is actually him, but unfortunately he realizes this too late and the world of Fantasia becomes all but destroyed.
+Bastian reads of the adventures of Atreyu (also incorrectly depicted in the movie as he has green skin), who searches to find an answer to this “Nothing” that is destroying the land of Fantastica (Fantasia in the movie).
+During his quest, Atreyu meets many interesting characters and eventually finds the answer to their problem has to do with a human child, who needs to give the Childlike Empress a new name.
+To his astonishment, Bastian finds that this child is actually him, but he realizes this too late and the world of Fantastica dies.

-Bastian, now physically removed from the real word, becomes a part of Fantasia.
-His duty is to make wishes, and in doing so he creates a new Fantasia (including turning himself from a chubby little boy into a studly hero, nice!).
-However, the power starts to go to his head and he finds himself up against his friend, Atreyu, who tries to keep Bastian from taking the crown of Emperor for himself.
+Bastian, now physically removed from the real word, becomes a part of a new Fantastica.
+His duty is to make wishes, and in doing so he forms this new world (including turning himself from a chubby little boy into a studly hero, nice!).
+However, the power starts to go to his head and he finds himself up against his friend, Atreyu, who tries to keep Bastian from taking the crown of the Emperor.

 After a long and hard road, Bastian starts to see his folly and realizes that every time he makes a new wish an old memory from his real life disappears.
 In an attempt to save himself, he quests to find a way to return to the human world.